 Once all of the pieces have been set into place and all of the glue has dried (this may take up to two days), give the entire piece a coat of black base paint.
 I prefer a flat black acrylic paint, but any shade of black will work for this stage.
 Adding a base layer of black, gives the entire diorama a consistent color.
 Do not use spray paint on foam as the paint will destroy the foam, leaving your entire piece in ruins.

 When applying color, start with the bottom-most layer and work your way up.
 It is better to start with darker colors and then lighten up with each consecutive layer, adding highlights on the final layer.
-For outdoors, start with a dark brown and then add layres of lighter tans, burnt amber and sepia.
-For indoors, use greys and tans.
+For outdoors, start with a dark brown and then add layers of lighter tans, burnt amber and sepia.
+For indoors, use grays and tans.
 Apply green anywhere there will be layers of grass, flowers and bushes.